HermanMartinus/justsketchme-frontend/_drafts/posespace-in-the-house-the-og-is-still-as-cool-as-ever.md

   When customers tell us how our photos have helped them create a piece of art, or create a portfolio and land a job as an artist, or allowed them to pursue figure art when they otherwise couldn’t that is definitely inspiring and it gets us back into the studio to create more.
 Nothing is more motivating than hearing that you are making a positive difference in people’s lives with what you do.

-  Plus, it is my full time job.
+  Plus, it is my full-time job.
 So there is that.

 · As you head up a primarily digital entity, are you excited or nervous about the future of the internet?